Volunteering at Big Orange Heart can be a rewarding and useful experience – and there’s probably more ways of doing it than you might think.

 As part of our safeguarding policies, we ask you to disclose if you have any convictions that are unspent under the Rehabilitation of Offenders Act 1974 when you sign up to a volunteering opportunity.

 As part of our equal opportunities policy, we wish to ensure that we don’t discriminate against ex-offenders.
-However, some posts within Big Orange Heart (formerly WP&UP) are exempt from the Rehabilitation of Offenders Act 1974 as they involve working with vulnerable adults and/or children and young people and will require a DBS check.
+However, some posts within Big Orange Heart are exempt from the Rehabilitation of Offenders Act 1974 as they involve working with vulnerable adults and/or children and young people and will require a DBS check.